hayyp/cherry/README.md

 ## LICENSE

-Just like many projects of a similar nature, cherry uses a large amount of code from books and websites and a significant part of the source code used in parsing HTTP requests has come directly from Zaver.
-For what it's worth, despite its lack of any actual originality, cherry itself as a whole is shamelessly released under the MIT license (while packages used in this project may have their own license)
+Like many projects of a similar nature, cherry uses a large amount of code from books and websites, and a significant part of the source code used in parsing HTTP requests has come directly from Zaver.
+For what it's worth, despite its lack of any actual originality, cherry itself as a whole is shamelessly released under the MIT license (while packages used in this project may use a different license).

 ```plaintext
 Copyright 2021 Zee